StackVista/stackstate-docs/configure/logging/enable-logging.md

 ## Overview

 {% hint style="info" %}
-Only available for Linux installations of StackState.
+Only available for Linux installations of Rancher Observability.
 {% endhint %}

-For debugging purposes, it may be helpful to enable logging for a StackState function.
-You can add logging statements to functions and then use the StackState `stac` CLI to set the logging level for an individual function instance .
-Log messages will be added to the StackState log file `stackstate.log`.
+For debugging purposes, it may be helpful to enable logging for a Rancher Observability function.
+You can add logging statements to functions and then use the Rancher Observability `stac` CLI to set the logging level for an individual function instance .
+Log messages will be added to the Rancher Observability log file `stackstate.log`.
 It isn't possible to enable logging for all function types.

 ## Set the logging level for a function instance

 To enable logging for an instance of a function, use its ID to set a logging level in the `stac` CLI.
-Note that the function itself will have an ID and each instance of the function relating to a component or view in StackState will have a separate ID.
+Note that the function itself will have an ID and each instance of the function relating to a component or view in Rancher Observability will have a separate ID.

 {% hint style="info" %}
-* It's only possible to enable logging for functions running on a Linux installation of StackState.
+* It's only possible to enable logging for functions running on a Linux installation of Rancher Observability.
 * Use the ID for an instance of a function to set the logging level, not the ID of the function itself.
 * Use the [`stac` CLI](/setup/cli/cli-stac.md) to set the logging level.
 It isn't possible to set the logging level of a function instance using the new `sts` CLI.
 {% endhint %}